dplastico/dplastico.github.io/_posts/2023-03-23-doing-it-wrong-Apocalypse_2023_ctf.md

 I never really put the time to understand how this technique is set up since it involves forging a fake *link_map*, and on other CTFs, I worked this around it without using it.
 (I just brute forced 1/16 the second byte of the GOT address to jump to other functions like *write()*) So I never needed to learn it.

 There's also a class in _pwntools_ that would do all the magic if you use it, but I tend to stay away of pwntools wrappers, I feel confortable using them, like in the case  of *sigreturn, House of Orange, format strings* and others, but it is because I really learned the technique underneath, to understand it clearly before using them.
 Again I want to bring what was discuss after the ctf by the user *Zopazz* which make me feel not so bad since, we have pretty similar reasoning about the subject.

-*Personally since I've tried to learn the technique but never really understood it fully.
+**Zopazz: Personally since I've tried to learn the technique but never really understood it fully.
 I just don't use it.
 Which also forces me to use everything else in my arsenal of pwn knowledge.
-This imo makes it more fun n interesting too"*
+This imo makes it more fun n interesting too"**

 Great quote!, I hope this will serve as an introduction to why I decided to solve this challenge the way I did it, and why I'm doing a write-up about it.